 What’s the best solution for this and how can we help start-ups developing software reduce the risk of their software being put into the software graveyard.

-At Inc60™ we take a really pragmatic approach to software development, we take an iterative process through the requirements analysis, design & evaluation until we a clear Minimum Viable Product (MVP) that customers have said they will buy.
-We do this without writing one line of code.
+At Inc60™ we think a really pragmatic approach is called for for software development.
+It should be an an iterative process through the requirements analysis, design & evaluation until we a clear Minimum Viable Product (MVP) that customers have said they will buy.
+This should all be done without writing one one line of code.
+Lots of tools comes to mind but definitely InnvisionApp and Balsamiq.

 Overview pic a bit too nerdy?
 Probably but sometimes we’re allowed 😉